 In January 2004, when aluminum giant Alcoa divested from Centennial, Colorado-based Stolle Machinery, Stolle’s management had to make some fast decisions about its enterprise application platform.
 Stolle Machinery designs, manufactures, and distributes equipment for the metal container industry.
 This equipment is used by packaging giants like Rexam and Ball, and these Stolle customers supply beverage companies like Coca-Cola and Pepsi as well as companies that can supply major food products, including SPAM®.

-Heaven Hill Distilleries, a family-owned company with Depression-era roots, brought its IT system into the 21st century.
-By investing in an integrated business system, the company achieved a variety of efficiencies, including dramatic reductions in both finished goods inventory and lead times on customer orders.
+A family-owned company with Depression-era roots brought its IT system into the 21st century by investing in an integrated business system.
+The company achieved a variety of efficiencies, including dramatic reductions in both finished goods inventory and lead times on customer orders.

 Butcher’s Pet Care has implemented IFS Applications as its core ERP system.
 Delivered on-time and within budget, the investment provides a complete business management system with advanced forecasting and demand planning capabilities.Customer service support is also benefiting from increased visibility and seamless connectivity between sales, production and the warehouse.
 Read more about how Buther's Pet Care mastered the art of demand-driven manufacturing with IFS Applications.